dane-johnson/couch/roadmap.md

 - [x] Compiles for windows
 DLL Hell is still an issue, I have to distribute like 30 of them.
 Might go back to simply including them in the package.

+## Fresh Eyes (4/21/21)
+Okay big things need to happen.
+I need to revisit the Create/Duplicate/Instantiate cycle and rethink the way I'm doing prefabs.
+It might be best to make a generic for instances, like ```Instance<Mesh>``` or something like that Also the engine is being held back a lot by a lack of animation support.
+I think I need to give up on importing materials from blender and go back to importing .gltf files since they support animations.
+Also, I do think that I need to implement my own shading language dialect, I need more flexibility with the way I'm doing shaders.
+User interface is a big thing too, maybe even mouse support.
+I could generalize the way I'm doing "Screen" to allow 2d and 3d projection onto screens being rendered in the game.
+In any case I'm not sure how much time I'll really have to work on this coming up, but I'll definitely look at it more this summer.